Anon-Planet/thgtoa/guide.md

 ![][688]

--   Personally, in the case of censorship or blocking, I would recommend using Meek-Azure bridges if needed.
+-   Personally, in the case of censorship or blocking, we would recommend using Meek-Azure bridges if needed.
 And Snowflake bridges as a second option.

 ![][686]